-I don't expect every reader to agree with me in all of these matters.
-I am simply saying that we have liberty in matters not directly addressed in Scripture.
+I am saying that we have liberty in matters not directly addressed in Scripture.

-The very fact that each of these matters is controversial illustrates my point.
-I must be careful that I am not trying to make my own preference and private interpretations laws for others and that I don't judge churches on the basis of my opinions and preferences.
+I must be careful that I am not trying to make my own preference and private interpretations laws for others and that I don't judge churches on the basis of my opinions and preferences, even very strongly-held ones.

-While we must stand for the Word of God, we must also be careful that we not take away God-given liberty and hold our own conscience up as a law for others.
-Anything that is not clearly taught in Scripture falls into this category: whether or not a church uses musical instruments, times and frequency of services, evangelistic methods (unless those methods are contrary to Scripture), choirs, children's ministries, etc.
+While we must stand for the Word of God, we must also be careful that we do not take away God-given liberty and hold our own conscience up as a law for others.
+Anything that is not clearly taught in Scripture falls into this category: whether or not a church uses musical instruments, times and frequency of services, evangelistic methods (unless those methods are clearly contrary to Scripture), choirs, orchestras, children's ministries, Sunday Schools, Christian schools, holiday ministries, bus ministries, etc.

-The list is very long.
-It is a blessing to understand that God has given His people much liberty in Christ and that in such matters each Christian and each home and each church is at liberty to follow the Holy Spirit's leading.
+The list is long.
+It is a blessing to understand that God has given His people much liberty in Christ and that in such matters each believer and each home and each church is at liberty to follow the Holy Spirit's leading.